-- AMQPriority.
+AMQUserID

+The ID set by the user when the message is sent.
+This is analogous to the JMSMessageID for JMS-based clients.

+AMQAddress

+The address to which the message was sent.

+AMQGroupID

+The group ID used when sending the message.

+AMQPriority

 To refer to the priority of a message.
-Message priorities are integers with valid values from 0 9.
-0 is the lowest priority and 9 is the highest.
-E.g. AMQPriority = 3 AND animal = 'aardvark' - AMQExpiration .
+Message priorities are integers with valid values from 0 - 9.0 is the lowest priority and 9 is the highest. e.g. AMQPriority = 3 AND animal = 'aardvark'

+AMQExpiration

 To refer to the expiration time of a message.
-The value is a long integer. - AMQDurable .
+The value is a long integer.

+AMQDurable

 To refer to whether a message is durable or not.
-The value is a string with valid values: DURABLE or NON_DURABLE . - AMQTimestamp.
+The value is a string with valid values: DURABLE

+AMQTimestamp

 The timestamp of when the message was created.
-The value is a long integer. - AMQSize .
+The value is a long integer.

+AMQSize

 The size of a message in bytes.
 The value is an integer.

 Any other identifiers used in core filter expressions will be assumed to be properties of the message.

 The JMS and Jakarta Messaging specs state that a String property should not get converted to a numeric when used in a selector.
 So for example, if a message has the age property set to String 21 then the following selector should not match it: age > 18.
 Since Apache ActiveMQ Artemis supports STOMP clients which can only send messages with string properties, that restriction is a bit limiting.
-Therefore, if you want your filter expressions to auto-convert String properties to the appropriate number type, just prefix it with convert_string_expressions: .
+Therefore, if you want your filter expressions to auto-convert String properties to the appropriate number type, just prefix it with convert_string_expressions:.
 If you changed the filter expression in the previous example to be convert_string_expressions:age > 18, then it would match the aforementioned message.